bowman2001/perplexdoc/content/doc/basic/emphasis/index.md

 - In `__H__yper-__T__ext __M__arkup __L__anguage` the underscores are ignored by CommonMark (Goldmark) and even left inside the text: __H__yper-__T__ext __M__arkup __L__anguage.

-## Emphasis with sans-serif fonts
+## Emphasis with sans-serif fonts {.h-tip}

 Sans-serif fonts usually don’t have a distinctive italic style, even if their font includes an italic specimen.
-They mostly look like a slightly tilted version of the regular font.
-When you already know, that your layout will use such an sans-serif font for the body copy, you should prefer bold emphasis.
+They look like a slightly tilted version of the regular font --- which is not as pretty as a distinct serif style.
+You should prefer bold emphasis.